loggingpython-Community/loggingpython/README.md

 # loggingpython

-`loggingpython` is a Python package that provides a simple and extensible way to integrate logging into your applications.
-The package starts with a basic logger and can be extended with additional functions to meet the requirements of your application.
+`loggingpython` is a Python library that provides a simple and extensible way to integrate logging into Python applications.
+In contrast to the standard logging library, `loggingpython` offers a completely independent implementation of handlers and loggers that have been specially developed for the requirements of modern applications.

 ## Features